nosami/vsonline/vs-online/reference/configuring.md

 Add the `dockerFile` argument and value to your **devcontainer.json** to provision a custom container.

 Include the Dockerfile as part of the repository.
-We recommend placing it in the **.devcontainer.json** folder with the **devcontainer.json** file.
+We recommend placing it in the **.devcontainer** folder with the **devcontainer.json** file.

 ### Docker Compose support